Edson Álvarez: Senior

 On 30 January 2017, Álvarez received his first call up to the senior national team for a friendly against Iceland.
 He made his senior debut on 8 February against Iceland, replacing Jesús Molina in the 60th minute.
-Along with Alejandro Mayorga, Álvarez was cited to be a supporting practice squad player with the Confederations Cup team.
+Along with Alejandro Mayorga, he was cited to be a supporting practice squad player with the Confederations Cup team.
 He was called up to the Gold Cup, making him the youngest player on the squad.
 The roster was largely composed of alternate players, as the primary squad was in Russia competing in the Confederations Cup.
 On 17 July, in the last game of the group stage against Curaçao, Álvarez scored his first goal for the national team in their 2–0 win, becoming the youngest Mexican player to score a goal in a Gold Cup tournament at 19 years old.

 In May 2018, Álvarez was named to Mexico's preliminary 28-man squad for the World Cup.
 He was the youngest player on the list.
 He was ultimately included in the final 23-man roster revealed on 4 June.
-He appeared in all of Mexico's group stage matches; in Mexico's final group match against Sweden, Álvarez started at right-back and scored an own goal at the 74th minute in Mexico's 3–0 loss.
+He appeared in all of Mexico's group stage matches; in Mexico's final group match against Sweden, Álvarez started at right-back and scored an own goal at the 74th minute when the ball deflected off his left thigh in Mexico's 3–0 loss.
 He also started in the round-of-16 defeat to Brazil.

 In May 2019, Álvarez was included in Gerardo Martino's provisional Gold Cup roster.
 In a friendly match against Venezuela, he suffered an apparent knee injury but was revealed to only be a scare.
 He was included in the final list for the competition. Álvarez appeared as a starter in five matches, including the final, as Mexico would go on to win the tournament.

-In October 2022, Álvarez was named in Mexico's preliminary 31-man squad for the World Cup, and in November, was ultimately included in the final 26-man roster.
+In October 2022, Álvarez was named in Mexico's preliminary 31-man squad for the World Cup, and in November, was ultimately included in the final 26-man roster. Álvarez played in the group stage draw against Poland as well as the win against Saudi Arabia.

+On 6 July 2025, he scored the winning goal in the 2025 CONCACAF Gold Cup final in the 2–1 victory over the United States and was awarded the Golden Ball award, signifying the best player of the tournament.